dtcenter/METplus/docs/Contributors_Guide/noaa_install.rst

 .. note::

-   The :code:`wget` command above will get the installation configuration file for the MET 12.1.0 releaese.
+   The :code:`wget` command above will get the installation configuration file for the MET 12.1.0 release.
 If a different release is desired, replace the *main_v12.1* with *main_vX.Y* or with *develop* for a **beta** or **rc** release.

 .. warning::